yezyilomo/state-pool/README.md

 })
 ```

-Or you can just use `setUser` instead of `updateUser` i.e
+Or you could just use `setUser` instead of `updateUser` i.e

 ```js
 setUser({name: "Yezy Ilomo", age: 26, email: "yezy@me.com"});
 ```

-As stated earlier `store.useState` accepts a second optional parameter which is a configuration object, available configurations are:
+As stated earlier `store.useState` takes a second optional parameter which is a configuration object, available configurations are:
 - `default` - This is used to specify the default value if you want `store.useState` to create a global state if it doesn't find the one for the key specified in the first argument.
 For example

   ```js
   const [user, setUser, updateUser] = store.useState("user", {default: null});
   ```

-  This piece of code means get the global state for the key user if it's not available in a store, create one and assign it the value `null`.
+  This piece of code means, get the global state for the key "user" if it's not available in a store, create one and assign it the value `null`.

 - Also in addition to `default` configuration there is `persist` configuration which is the flag to determine whether to save/persist global state in your preferred storage or not.
 Here persist configuration is only used if `store.useState` is going to create global state dynamically.
 <br/>